-- · freely tradable investments (such as equities and bonds); and - an insurance contract with Just Retirement Limited.
+- freely tradable investments (such as equities and bonds); and - an insurance contract with Just Retirement Limited.

-The Plan's freely tradable assets are invested in an insurance policy with Legal & General Assurance (Pensions Management) Limited and in the Towers Watson Partners Fund, which is a multi-asset return seeking portfolio.
+The Plan's freely tradable assets are invested in an insurance policy with Legal & General Investment Management and in the Towers Watson Partners Fund, which is a multi-asset return seeking portfolio.
+The Plan sold all assets in the Towers Watson Partners Fund on 3 April 2023; for further details, see the 2023 Trustee Report.